 Schedule 4 substances referred to in regulation 39(1)

+[Heading inserted in Gazette 8 Feb 1985 p.
+520; amended in Gazette 19 Mar 1996 p.
+1239.]

 Except where otherwise stated, a substance in this Appendix does not include any derivative but does include any compound, preparation or admixture included in relation to that substance in Schedule 4.
 Where a method of application or of administration is stated in relation to a substance, the entry in this Appendix in relation to that substance applies only to compounds, preparation or admixtures of that substance which have been prepared for that method of application or administration —

 Acepromazine Maleate.